Feature Flags With Python

 What’s Next?

 You’ve done most of the work already.
-Create new flags in the UI, and add the corresponding statements in the code.
+Create a flag in the UI, and add the corresponding statements in the code.
 A few things to explore next to better understand Feature Flags in Python:

 See you next time!